xsltdev/reactdev.ru/docs/libs/nextjs/learn-nextjs.15/css-styling.md

 answer: Increase the global scope of CSS classes, making them easier to manage across different files.
 answer-correct: Provide a way to make CSS classes locally scoped to components by default, reducing the risk of styling conflicts.
+answer: Automatically compress and minify CSS files for faster page loading.
+content:

-answer: Automatically compress and minify CSS files for faster page loading. content:CSS Modules create unique class names for each component, so you don't have to worry about style collisions.
+<p>CSS Modules create unique class names for each component, so you don't have to worry about style collisions.</p>
 <?/quiz?>

 ## Using the clsx library to toggle class names